roguehistory/Hist_Digh3814/content/en/docs/4-assessment.md

 I am required by the University to provide a percentage breakdown.

-Weekly work = 80%
+Consolidation documents = 75%
-Final Exit ticket = 20%
+Final Exit ticket = 25%

 I reserve the right to adjust those percentages to take into account the particular circumstances of the student.